swflynn/Chem131_UCI/README.md

 I strive to make these materials as accurate as possible, however, I cannot guarantee they will be perfect (or up-to-date).
 Please use the materials with that in mind, and feel free to contact me if there are any potential mistakes I can correct.

+## Material Usage:
+All materials made available here are the product of my interest and understanding of the topic.
+I am generting these materials as a scholarly pursuit, not for hire, and have decided to make them freely available.
+All Lecture Notes have been made with permission of the Lecturer, however, they contain my personal understanding and adaptation of the topics covered and not explicitly the thoughts/statements of the Lecturer.
+Any example problems or figures taken/adapted from textbooks and external sources will include reference to the location from which it came.
+I do not claim any rights to these materials (the solutions/programs are my understanding of the topic and not the work of the original material author).

+For this reason I have decided to place the content under (c) Shane Flynn and contributers, licensed under a [Creative Commons Attribution License CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/nc)

+Please feel free to share, copy and redistribute the material in any format, and to change and build upon the material.
+Under the terms of giving appropriate credit (reference the original work and changes made), and you MAY NOT use the material for commercial purposes.

 ## Using Github:
 If you are new to github, you can think of this as a dropbox, there are files that can be updated dynamically.
 Each folder contains materials that you can look at online, and/or download to your local device.